MSylvia/xorlib/README.md

 Then you need to add additional options for xc32-gcc (in Project Properties):

-- option -DPIC32NTSC will use internal 8 MHz oscillator with 30MHz as peripheral
-clock and 60MHz as CPU clock (black and white modes are only possible here):
+- option -DPIC32NTSC will use internal 8 MHz oscillator with setting 30MHz as peripheral clock and 60MHz as CPU clock (black and white modes only):

 ![](http://nedopc.org/xorya/pic32ntsc.gif "PIC32NTSC")

-- option -DPIC32NTSCQ will use external crystal 14.31818 MHz with 28.63636MHz as peripheral clock and 57.27272MHz as CPU clock (this option enables NTSC colors):
+- option -DPIC32NTSCQ will use external crystal 14.31818 MHz with setting 28.63636MHz as peripheral clock and 57.27272MHz as CPU clock (this option enables NTSC colors similar to CGA "composite" mode):

 ![](http://nedopc.org/xorya/pic32ntscQ.gif "PIC32NTSCQ")